 Do Spurs Hurt The Horse?

 Spurs are not cruel inventions; they don’t hurt horses when used correctly.
-The horse is supposed to feel pressure when poked, not pain.
+The horse is supposed to feel pressure, not pain when poked.

 Spurs that can wound the animal are inhumane, and using them to injure a horse is illegal for obvious reasons.
-The spurs are an extension of your feet; and shouldn’t be pointy.
-When you buy your spurs, make sure they are rounded and not pointed before using them.
+The spurs are an extension of your feet and shouldn’t be pointy.
+When you buy your spurs, ensure they are rounded and not pointed before using them.

-The tips might become a bit sharp over time so keep an eye out for that.
+The tips might become a bit sharp over time, so watch for that.
 The spur should also not be too long.
 If you’re unsure, consult a professional with experience riding with spurs to choose the right pair for you.

 If you want to ride with spurs but are worried about hurting your horse, some spurs are designed with special ends to prevent injuring horses.
 One option is the Coronet Soft Touch Roller Ball Humane Spurs.

-These spurs have a rollerball in place of a pointy rowel and work great for sensitive horses.
+These spurs have a rollerball instead of a pointy rowel and work great for sensitive horses.
 The area of the spur that touches the horse is smooth and humane.
 You can click here to read what Amazon customers say about these spurs.

 Did Cowboys Really Wear Spurs?